Meal Plan Appeals

 The Longwood University Meal Plan Contract is for the full academic year (August - May), or if entered into after the start of the academic year, for the balance of the academic year.
 A meal plan is mandatory for all residential students living on the main campus or with-in any Longwood managed apartment.

-Residence hall students are required to be on one of the following meal plans: Unlimited, 14 Weekly, 10 Premium, 10 Standard, or Block 160.
+Residence hall students are required to be on one of the following meal plans: 19 Weekly, 14 Weekly, 10 Weekly, or Block 160.
 If you live in Longwood Managed Apartments (the Landings, the Village, or Lancer Park), you must sign up for a plan, however you have the flexibility to choose any plan that meets your needs.

 Longwood University shall provide meals on a regular basis subject to the Food Service board contract.
 LancerCards are required for meal plan access.
 Residential students (new and returning) select a meal plan as they complete an on-line room and meal application.
 Prior to the submission of the on-line application, a student must indicate that he/she has read and agrees to the terms and conditions of the Housing and Meal Plan Contract.
 It is recommended that a copy of these terms and conditions are printed for personal records.
 Submission of an on-line application will be considered legally binding.
 Only the contracted student is permitted to use the purchased meal plan.
 Meal plans are not transferable nor are they intended for resale.

 Commuting students (not living in Longwood managed residences), are not required to purchase a meal plan.
-Commuter students can choose to purchase any of our meal plans but we have designed our 5 Weekly Plans or Block 80 Plans to closely fit your needs.
+Commuter students can choose to purchase any of our meal plans but we have designed our Block 80 Plan to closely fit your needs.
 While you are not required to purchase a meal plan, we strongly encourage you to save money and experience campus life with a meal plan.

 If a commuter student chooses to purchase a meal plan, they are held to the same meal plan contract as a resident student.
 You can change or drop your meal plan up until 5:00 pm on the drop/add day of each semester.
 Meal plan charges will roll over from Fall to Spring semester unless you complete the form to drop the meal plan.